Hadwiger's Conjecture for squares of 2-Trees: Abstract

 \section{Abstract}

 Hadwiger's conjecture asserts that any graph contains a clique minor with order no less than the chromatic number of the graph.
 We prove that this well-known conjecture is true for all graphs if and only if it is true for squares of split graphs.
-Since all split graphs are chordal, this implies that Hadwiger's conjecture is true for all graphs if and only if it is true for squares of chordal graphs.
-It is known that $2$-trees are a class of chordal graphs.
-We further prove that Hadwiger's conjecture is true for squares of $2$-trees.
-In fact, we prove the following stronger result: for any $2$-tree $T$, its square $T^2$ has a clique minor of order $\chi(T^2)$ for which each branch set is a path, where $\chi(T^2)$ is the chromatic number of $T^2$.
-As a corollary, we obtain that the same statement holds for squares of generalized $2$-trees, and so Hadwiger's conjecture is true for such squares, where a generalized $2$-tree is a graph constructed recursively by introducing a new vertex and making it adjacent to a single existing vertex or two adjacent existing vertices in each step, beginning with the complete graph of two vertices.
+This observation implies that Hadwiger's conjecture for squares of chordal graphs is as difficult as the general case, since chordal graphs are a superclass of split graphs.
+Then we consider 2-trees which are a subclass of each of planar graphs, 2-degenerate graphs and chordal graphs.
+We prove that Hadwiger's conjecture is true for squares of $2$-trees.
+We achieve this by proving the following stronger result: for any $2$-tree $T$, its square $T^2$ has a clique minor of order $\chi(T^2)$ for which each branch set induces a path, where $\chi(T^2)$ is the chromatic number of $T^2$.

 \emph{Key words}: Hadwiger's conjecture; minors; split graph; chordal graph; 2-tree; generalized 2-tree; square of a graph

 \emph{AMS subject classification}: 05C15, 05C83